varenyk-lover/my-recipe-project/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after you've cloned the repo, you can run:
+### `npm install`

+This installs all required dependencies.

 ### `npm start`